Parsing JSON in SQL Server

 JSON_VALUE(@employeeJSON, '$.name') AS EmployeeName,

-JSON_QUERY(@employeeJSON, '$.hobbies') AS EmployeeHobbies
+JSON_QUERY(@employeeJSON, '$.hobbies') AS EmployeeHobbies;

 EmployeeAge EmployeeName EmployeeHobbies